HyperAdaLoRA: Accelerating LoRA Rank Allocation During Training via Hypernetworks without Sacrificing Performance: Experiments

 \subsubsection{Convergence Time on Other LoRA-Based Methods}

-To demonstrate this generality, we extend it beyond AdaLoRA to several representative methods, including LoRA, DoRA (SRD-based) and DyLoRA (rank-sampling based).
+To demonstrate this generality, we extend it beyond AdaLoRA to several representative methods, including LoRA, DoRA and DyLoRA.
 We evaluate these variants on LLaMA3.1-8B with a batch size of 8 using the Stanford Alpaca dataset.
 As shown in Table \ref{additional_time}, our method consistently accelerates convergence across all settings.
+We provide the details of hypernetworks for LoRA, DoRA, and DyLoRA in Appendix~\ref{appendix::detailsof}.
+Additional results are provided in Appendix~\ref{app:more_results}.